Johnathan-Y/Auto-Repair-NER/README.md

 | train  | 146354 | 127954 | 112549 | 29571 |
 | test   | 68620  | 54413  | 66406  | 11137  |

+### corpus files

+Due to the privacy, the data in this folder is provided by the project company I serve.
+You can obtain the vocabulary and corpus data online.But I have provided a few samples.The directory `./corpus` contains:

+- the unprocessed original corpus file,`car_ner_corpus.xlsx`.
+- the word dicts for car,component and breakdown code.

 ### data files